5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 You know what I mean?

-I mean, like, we have some of the most beautiful state parks in the world in California.
+I mean, like we have some of the most beautiful state parks in the world in California.

 Did you know we spend a billion dollars on our state parks?

-Housing is something that we struggle with, right?
+Housing is something we struggle with, right?

 So one of the things that we could do is get the federal government out of the way.